Student Research Presentations

 Morgan Caples and Andria Hutchison were recognized for Who's Who awards, congrats, ladies!

-CD senior Amanda Layer will be included in the Honors Recognition Ceremony & Reception on Friday, May 10, 2013.
-She will be Graduating in Honors for having completed a minimum of 18 credit hours in Honors coursework and graduating with a 3.50 or higher cumulative GPA.
+CD senior Amanda Layer was included in the Honors Recognition Ceremony & Reception on Friday, May 10, 2013.
+She Graduated in Honors for having completed a minimum of 18 credit hours in Honors coursework and graduating with a 3.50 or higher cumulative GPA.
 Way to go, Amanda!!

 WILSON AWARD WINNER, Candice Mey-Biggers!